Psykepro/item-storage-server/README.md

 ### 1. Run with docker the app and the RabbitMQ:
 #### 1.1 Start RabbitMQ from "docker-compose.yaml":`
-`docker-compose up --build -f ./docker-compose.yaml`
+`docker-compose -f ./docker-compose.yaml up --build`